biasmv/pv/doc/sample-custom-mesh.rst

       // add sphere at the given position with a radius of 0.1 helix.addSphere([x,y,z], 0.1, { color : [color, color, 0]});

-      // add a capped tube  in th center of the helix with a radius of 0.1 helix.addTube([0, -5, 0], [0, 5, 0], 0.1, { cap : true, color : 'blue' });
+      // add a capped tube  in the center of the helix with a
+      // radius of 0.1
+      helix.addTube([0, -5, 0], [0, 5, 0], 0.1,
+                    { cap : true, color : 'blue' });

       // set zoom to a pre-determined value.
-Alternatively, viewer.autoZoom() can
+Alternatively,
-      // be used.
+      // viewer.autoZoom() can be used.
       viewer.setZoom(14);
     }
   });